Itsfitts/AppCoder/README.md

 5.  **Troubleshooting Builds from Source:**
     *   **Gradle build fails in Android Studio:** Try running the build process again.
     *   **Build of the *generated app* (by AppCoder) on the phone fails (during its terminal run):** Uninstall the partially built app and restart the build process within AppCoder.
-6. You find the LLM related Code under AppCoder\core\app\src\main\java\com\itsaky\androidide\dialogs the rest of the app is basically the original AndroidIDE code only modefied in a few areas for example getting it streamlined to better work for LLM based development.
+6. You find the LLM related code under AppCoder\core\app\src\main\java\com\itsaky\androidide\dialogs.
+Also the package com.itsaky.androidide.activities.editor has modeficatons.
+The rest of the app is basically the original AndroidIDE code only modefied in a few areas for example getting it streamlined to better work for LLM based development.

 ---